patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ![ECR permissions](/04-ContinuousDelivery/images/ecr_review_permissions.png)

-Next step, we need to change de IAM role associated with our CodeBuild environment.
+Next step, we need to change the IAM role associated with our CodeBuild environment.
 So back at the AWS Management Console, go to **Services** > in the search field type `iam` and select **IAM** from the list

 ![Select IAM](/04-ContinuousDelivery/images/iam.png)